jim bellamy's parents circa 2005

 who am I to scotch my tongue in this way

-when all these rantings lour from my male and solo ears
+these rantings lour from my male and solo ears

 so as to ratify woman's obsolescence?